UAE Country-by-Country Reporting (CbCR): Who Must Comply and How

 - Master File: Group-wide narrative on business model, value chain, and TP policies.

-- Local File: Transaction-specific transfer pricing analysis for each jurisdiction.
+- Local File: Transaction-specific transfer pricing analysis for each jurisdiction, prepared in line with the UAE transfer pricing rules for SMEs and multinationals.

 The CbCR is used by tax authorities as a risk assessment tool — a prompt to identify jurisdictions where the group’s profit allocation appears inconsistent with economic substance, and where deeper scrutiny (using the Master File and Local File) may be warranted.